zxcv05/hubbub/README.md

 - Connects to gateway with token
 - Supports reconnecting to gateway (untested, should work)
 - Supports making calls to discords http api
-- Supports sending and recieving gateway events
+- Supports sending and receiving gateway events
 - *Some* of discord's many, MANY, data structures have been translated into serde-compatible structs

 ## Using the library